davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 [I think Nix is really cool](https://davi.sh/blog/2023/12/what-i-like-about-nix/).
 It's most often associated with NixOS, but `nix-darwin` makes it easy to declaratively manage macOS machines.
-Even if you'll still relying on Homebrew for package management, I think Nix provides the best way to store your Homebrew configuration.
+Even if you'll still relying on Homebrew for package management and never touch nixpkgs, I'd say that Nix with `nix-darwin` provides the best way to manage packages and system configuration on macOS.

 Unfortunately, the resources for getting started can be difficult to find and apply to different use-cases.
-Inspired by [Arne Bahlo's Emacs from Scratch series](https://arne.me/articles/emacs-from-scratch-part-one-foundations), I wanted to create a guide to help folks get started with Nix on macOS.
+Inspired by [Arne Bahlo's Emacs from Scratch series](https://arne.me/articles/emacs-from-scratch-part-one-foundations), I wanted to create a guide to help folks get started with Nix on macOS, step by step.

-Throughout this series we'll build up a Nix configuration piece-by-piece.
+Throughout this series we'll build up a Nix configuration.
 By the end of Part 1, you'll have Nix installed on your system and be able to declaratively install system-level packages from either Nixpkgs or Homebrew.